bruvellu/terebratalia-wnts/2-text/wnt.md

 # Declarations

+## Acknowledgments

+We thank the Friday Harbor Laboratories boat crew for collecting the brachiopods, Yale Passamaneck for the help with spawnings, Katrine Worsaae and Yvonne Müller for initial gene cloning, Juliana Roscito for the help with coverage analysis, and members of the Hejnol Lab for the productive discussions.
+We also thank Grigory Genikhovich and two anonymous reviewers for their insightful comments and constructive feedback.
+BCV thanks Pavel Tomančák for the generous support during the preparation of this work.

+## Consent for publication

+Not applicable.

+## Funding

+The study was funded by the Michael Sars Centre core budget and by The European Research Council Community’s Framework Program Horizon 2020 (2014--2020) ERC grant agreement 648861 to AH.
+The animal collections were supported by a Meltzer Research Fund.
+BCV was funded by an EMBO Long-Term Fellowship (ALTF 74-2018) during the writing of this manuscript.

 ## Availability of data and materials

 All data generated or analyzed during this study are included in this published article, its supplementary information files, and publicly available repositories.